pgosar/OOO_Pipeline/README.md

 From here, we have access to a Linux environment which also has direct access to the FPGA ports.
 Our intention is to create a program which loads in ELF files, extracts the binary instructions from them, and sends them to the FPGA.
 It then waits for a response back from the FPGA and will print out the results.

-The testbench should ideally provide the following useful information every cycle to be able to debug Tomosulo and correctness:
+The testbench should ideally provide the following useful information every cycle to be able to debug Tomasulo and correctness:
 - GPR contents
 - Hardware register contents
 - Information about renamings such as: